AvChilds/techTorty/README.md

   - Data Science and SQL
   - Web Development (HTML, CSS, JavaScript)
   - MOOCs: Introduction to Cloud, Agile and Scrum, and C#
+- 🧠 Love solving problems and building practical tools for people!

 ## 💻 Languages & Tools